-In FY21, we continued to make progress on pay parity, with a reduction in the gender pay gap from 1.5% in FY20 to 1.3% in FY21.
+In FY22, we continued to make progress on pay parity, with a reduction in the gender pay gap from 1.3% in FY21 to 1.1%.
 This is a result of investment, improved education, application of pay parity principles for new appointments and annual remuneration review adjustments.